Travelling outside of the UK

 You'll need to allow plenty of time to prepare your application.

 Many countries require you to attend an appointment to apply for your visa.
 At busy times, including at Christmas, New Year and Easter, you may need to wait for an appointment.

-You can usually apply up to three months before your planned travel date.
+You can usually apply up to six months before your planned travel date.

 Some embassies also ask you to collect your passport once the visa has been approved.

 Where do I apply for a Schengen visa?

 - If you plan to visit only one country in the Schengen area, you should apply to the embassy of that country.